FRRouting/frr/doc/user/pimv6.rst

 mode, the debug commands can be persistent across restarts of the FRR pim6d if the config was written out.

+.. clicmd:: debug mld

+   This turns on debugging for MLD protocol activity.

 .. clicmd:: debug pimv6 events

    This turns on debugging for PIMv6 system events.
 Especially timers.